project59/mintype/README.md

 ## Do you collect any data?

 There are no trackers or any other integrations in Mintype other that Supabase for authentication and Google APIs for drive sync.
-If you create an account, we do store your email for authentication services.
+If you create an account, we do store your email and encrypted copies of your keys for authentication services and easy sign in on new a new device.
 Your email is not shared with any third parties.

 ## Will Mintype become open source?

-There is geniune plans to make this project open source soon.
-All code involved in saving notes, syncing and secure storage are relased for auditing purposes.
+This project is planned to be fully open source soon.
+For now, all code involved in saving notes, syncing and secure storage are relased for auditing purposes.
 Please note that in its current state, this project will NOT build.
 I am not accepting dedicated contributors as of now, but you are welcome to provide feature requests and bug fixes via Github issues and in-app feedback.

 I plan to fully open source Mintype at 2000 github stars.